 - 1. The provision of EMFLA would result in the business's expenses and financial obligations exceeding available business revenues and cause the small business to cease operating at a minimal capacity; - 2.
-The absence of the employee or employees requesting EFMLA would entail a substantial risk to the financial health or operational capabilities of the small business because of their specialized skills, knowledge of the business, or responsibilities; OR - 3.
-There are not sufficient workers who are able, willing, and qualified, and who will be available at the time and place needed, to perform the labor or services provided by the employee or employees requesting EFMLA, and these labor or services are needed for the business to operate at a minimal capacity.
+The absence of the employee or employees requesting paid sick leave or EFMLA would entail a substantial risk to the financial health or operational capabilities of the small business because of their specialized skills, knowledge of the business, or responsibilities; OR - 3.
+There are not sufficient workers who are able, willing, and qualified, and who will be available at the time and place needed, to perform the labor or services provided by the employee or employees requesting paid sick leave or EFMLA, and these labor or services are needed for the business to operate at a minimal capacity.